berrym/pytodo-qt/README.md

 ### Executing program

-If you installed a package then a script named `todo` was installed
+If you installed a package then a script named `pytodo-qt` was installed

-    $ todo  # launches the application
+    $ pytodo-qt  # launches the application

 If you followed the manual local build instructions

-    $ /path/to/pytodo-qt/venv/bin/todo  # launches the application
+    $ /path/to/pytodo-qt/venv/bin/pytodo-qt  # launches the application

 ## Help

-    $ todo --help
+    $ pytodo-qt --help

 ## Copyright